bokeh/bokeh/sphinx/source/docs/user_guide/webgl.rst

 =====================================

 When visualizing large datasets with Bokeh, the interaction can become rather slow.
-To counter this, you can enable WebGL, which allows rendering some glyph types on your graphics hardware.
+To counter this, one can enable WebGL, which allows rendering some glyph types on graphics hardware.

 What is WebGL?
 --------------